 – The Ode of Remembrance –

-Living just a short flight away in London, I was keen to see this battlefield for myself and pay my respects to the 60,000 Australian soldiers believed to have served in this small seaside area.
+Living in London, I was keen to see this infamous battlefield for myself and pay my respects to the 60,000 Australian soldiers believed to have served in this small seaside area.

 What I experienced during those 24 hours will stay with me forever because no one walks away from Gallipoli untouched.